-Students in a post-2014 Bachelor Degree Course are required to take a Transition Unit normally in their first semester of enrolment.
-A Transition Unit is a compulsory unit that introduces students to degree-specific skills that are necessary for success at university.
-For more information, refer to the section on Foundation and Transition Units in Bachelor Studies: A General Guide.
+Students in a post-2014 Bachelor Degree Course are required to enrol in a compulsory Transition Unit, normally in their first semester of enrolment.
+A Transition Unit introduces students to degree-specific skills that are necessary for success at university.
+For more information, refer to the section on Transition and Foundation Units in Bachelor Studies: A General Guide.

-A student enrolling in a post-2014 Bachelor Degree Course must enrol in Research Units at 200 level and 300 level designed for single undergraduate degrees or for groups of cognate Majors supporting the development of research skills.
+Students enrolled in a post-2014 Bachelor Degree Course must enrol in Research Units at 200 level and 300 level.
+These units are designed for single undergraduate degrees or for groups of cognate Majors, and support the development of research skills.

 Special Topic units comprise advanced study in particular areas, and the range of topics available (if any) varies from year to year.
 Details of topics on offer can be seen in the Units section of the online Handbook.

-An Independent Study Contract (ISC) permits a student to study a topic or subject that is not available as a regularly-taught unit, under the supervision of an academic member of staff, and to obtain credit points for this.
+An Independent Study Contract (ISC) permits a student to study for credit a topic or subject not available as a regularly offered unit, under the supervision of an academic member of staff.
 ISCs differ from formal units in that they are based on individual study rather than formal classes.

 The student is responsible for the selection of the topic and for the organisation of the contract.
 The contract is a formal agreement between the student and the supervisor, specifying the material to be studied and the methods by which it will be assessed.
 A student undertaking a contract will be required to work closely with the supervisor.

-Students must submit their applications via The Student Centre on the standard form.
-Applications should be submitted at latest by the first day of the teaching period in which the contract is to be undertaken, but it is preferable to apply at least several weeks in advance.
+Students must submit their applications via The Student Centre on the 'Independent Study Contract (ISC) Application' form.
+Applications should be submitted several weeks in advance and by the first day of the teaching period in which the contract is to be undertaken at the latest.

 The Independent Study Contracts Policy is available at: